Profile preferences (FREE)

 To navigate to your profile's preferences:

-- In the top-right corner, select your avatar.
+- In the upper-right corner, select your avatar.

 - Select Preferences.

 The GitLab navigation theme setting allows you to personalize your GitLab experience.
 You can choose from several color themes that add unique colors to the top navigation and left side navigation.
 Using individual color themes might help you differentiate between your different GitLab instances.